rails/rails/guides/source/getting_started.md

 location, but in more complex applications it could be many different paths.

 The simplest template that would work in this case would be one located at `app/views/articles/new.html.erb`.
-The extension of this file name is key: the first extension is the _format_ of the template, and the second extension is the _handler_ that will be used.
+The extension of this file name is important: the first extension is the _format_ of the template, and the second extension is the _handler_ that will be used.
 Rails is attempting to find a template called `articles/new` within `app/views` for the application.
 The format for this template can only be `html` and the handler must be one of `erb`, `builder` or `coffee`.
-Because you want to create a new HTML form, you will be using the `ERB` language.
+Because you want to create a new HTML form, you will be using the `ERB` language which is designed to embed Ruby in HTML.

 Therefore the file should be called `articles/new.html.erb` and needs to be located inside the `app/views` directory of the application.

 Go ahead now and create a new file at `app/views/articles/new.html.erb` and write this content in it: